Looking for STEM centers, programs, and activities? Check out these local, regional, and national STEM programs and resources.

 George Washington Carver Science Fair

 The George Washington Carver Science Fair encourages urban youth to pursue academic achievement and careers in science.
-The Carver Fair is jointly sponsored by Temple University, The Academy of Natural Sciences, The School District of Philadelphia, and The Archdiocese of Philadelphia.
-It is open to all students in grades four through twelve who attend Philadelphia County public, charter, parochial, and private schools, as well as to home schooled students residing in the county.
+The annual fair provides opportunities for Philadelphia school students to gain enriched learning experiences through scientific inquiry and discovery.
+The fair is held every Spring and is open to all students in grades four through twelve who attend Philadelphia County public, charter, parochial and private schools, as well as to home-schooled students residing in the county.

 John Heinz National Wildlife Refuge at Tinicum